 Coaching & Consulting Expertise

-Silke is trained as a certified consultant in positive psychology, which includes modules in positive business, positive coaching and positive education.
-Currently, she is on her way to additionally become a certified trainer of Positive Psychology.
-Silke is also qualified in systemic organizational consulting and coaching with Prof. Dr. Fritz B. Simon.
-Her expertise is rounded by trainings in solution-focused interviewing by Steve de Shazer, structural constellation (Varga Kibéd und Sparrer), strength coaching (i.a.
+Silke is trained as a certified trainer and consultant in positive psychology, which includes modules in positive business, positive coaching and positive education.
+She is also qualified in systemic organizational consulting and coaching with Prof. Dr. Fritz B. Simon.
+Her expertise is rounded by trainings in solution-focused interviewing by Steve de Shazer, structural constellation work (Varga Kibéd und Sparrer), strengths coaching (i.a.
 R2 Strengths Profiler and Clifton StrengthsFinder), nonviolent communication by Rosenberg and business mediation and negotiation.
+Silke also attended several design thinking and scrum workshops.

 "...a systemic, solution-oriented approach..."